actualbudget/docs/blog/2025-06-08-spending-community-funds.md

 - Triage and categorize GitHub issues
 - Preparing releases

 We believe it’s time to recognize the financial value of labor — but before we move forward, we want to hear your feedback.
-Join the conversation on [Discord] or leave anonymous feedback in [this form](https://docs.google.com/forms/d/e/1FAIpQLScGRK__pOmMja3y_GMmF7RbMjtnmebWrbXvY0JXstoiJLb7Uw/viewform?usp=dialog).
+Join the conversation on [Discord] or leave anonymous feedback in [this form].

 <!--truncate-->